YuraPopovych/Exploring-Data-in-Python-3/README.md

 # Exploring-Data-in-Python-3
-Simple exercise for learning purposes from book
+Simple exercises for learning purposes from book